 We wrote a piece on benefits communication a little while ago, focused on clearing up 9 confusing benefits terms.
-It was one of our most read blogs for a while.
-One reason it was one of the most read blogs is that it offered information on a hard to understand topic.
+It was one of our most read blogs for a while because most of us need help understanding tricky topics.

-Benefits are a hard to understand topic.
+Benefits are a tricky topic.
 That includes pre-tax benefits.
 This makes benefits communication crucial.

 I was talking to someone recently about what I do and she during the conversation, and she asked “Do they make it complicated on purpose?”
 I believe she was referring to the powers that be (mostly the IRS and legislative movers and shakers) versus Human Resource professionals or administrators like Benefit Resource.
 We are mere humble messengers.
 But I answered honestly, “No. I think it’s just the nature of years of legislation and policy”.

-So, knowing that benefits communication is complicated (even if it’s not intentional), this blog will focus on equip you to reframe confusing Open Enrollment terms to make them more understandable.
+So, knowing that benefits communication is complicated (even if it’s not intentional), this blog will equip you to reframe confusing Open Enrollment terms to raise your employees’ understanding of the terms.

 Embedded deductible or deductible